San Luis +

-Channel 13 San Luis (callsign LV 90 TV), known commercially as eltreceTV, formerly the former San Luis + (San Luis Más) is an Argentine television station licensed to San Luis, San Luis Province.
-The station is owned by the provincial government and the shares have been transferred to Gustavo El Pulpo Scaglione of the Televisión Litoral Group of the city of Rosario in the Southeast of the Province of Santa Fe, which is affiliated with Telefe.
+Channel 13 San Luis (callsign LV 90 TV), known commercially as San Luis + (San Luis Más) is an Argentine television station licensed to San Luis, San Luis Province, carrying programs from Telefe.
+The station is owned by the provincial government.

 History

 In 1964, in the city of San Luis, the first TV channel in the province, Channel 2, was founded.
 The outlet was a closed circuit system on cable, and was seen within the 4 main avenues that make up the capital.
 It was the first television station to broadcast live in the province, and had multiple programs.
 At 800 Colón Street, located in the central area of the capital of San Luis, it was the scene of the dreams of those who would be the pioneers of over-the-air television in that province.

 On December 24, 1969, by means of Decree 8322 (published on March 23, 1970), the National Executive Chamber gave the provincial government a license to operate VHF channel 13 for the city of San Luis, capital of the province of the same name.

 The license started its regular broadcasts on December 24, 1972 as LV 90 TV Canal 13 de San Luis.

 The station continued from its initial premises at Colón Street until June 1978, when, due to the 1978 FIFA World Cup, as well as the arrival of color television, the provincial government gave green light to move its facilities to Puente Blanco, at Avenida del Fundador 985, where they are currently located.

 In 1983, with the arrival of the democratic government,its coverage area grew by installing a network of relay stations reaching the entire province, as well as adjacent areas.
 On October 8, 1984, by means of Resolution 799, COMFER authorized the municipality of Ingeniero Luiggi to install a relay station there, on VHF channel 10.
 On October 15, 1986, by means of Resolution 764, it authorized the provincial government to install relay stations in Justo Daract (channel 44) and Soven (channel 63); however, on May 18, 2001 (through resolution 656), the construction permit was rejected, except for Soven (channel 44).

 In February 2001, El 13 TV was renamed San Luis Teve.